zorazrr/cs225-final-project/README.md

 We call all the functions in `main.cpp` for you (through a fleshed-out `utils.cpp` that will print clear instructions on what your user input should be).
 The required inputs for each of the functionality are as follows:

-1. GPS:
+1. GPS (Dijkstra's):
    - Input: starting node number and ending node number (both should be integer between 0 and 21047)
    - Output: the shortest path (nodes it passes through) and the distance of the shortest path (in km)
-   - PNG Output: `californiaShortestPath.png` that outlines the shortest path on the California map constructed from our nodes
+   - Image Output: `californiaShortestPath.png` that outlines the shortest path on the California map constructed from our nodes
-2. Tour:
+2. Sporadic Tour (Welsh-Powell Colorability):
    - Input: an integer within the given bounds (currently it's 1-3)
    - Output: the node numbers, based on our colorability algorithm, that correspond to your given input and represent places you should visit
-3. Nearest Attraction:
+3. Nearest Attraction (KD Tree Nearest Neighbors):
    - Input: longitude (-124.389343 ~ -114.294258) and latitude (32.541302 ~ 42.017231)
    - Output: a latitude - longitude pair that indicates a California attraction that is closest to your current location
+4. Lazy/Cluster Travel (BFS):
+   - Input: starting node number (integer between 0 and 21047)
+   - Output: a traversal path within your current cluster

 In addition to the above overarching functions that are called in `main.cpp`, we also have clear input and output definitions in the comments for each small functions, so you can always refer to those.